razzed/conversion-tracking-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

-= Does it work with WooCommerce 2.x and 3.x? =
+= Does it work with WooCommerce 2 and WooCommerce 3? =

-Yes, the plugin should work with both with the latest v3.x and the older 2.x versions.
-Testing with 2.x has not been extensive so if you find issues, please contact us and report any bugs.
+Yes, there are compatibility code written which detects what's available and then does the right thing.
+Testing with WooCommerce 2 has not been extensive so if you find issues, please contact us and report any bugs.
+We like to be responsive.

 = I installed it but it doesn't seem to do anything? =